ccls/sequencing/README.md

 data triggering a divide by zero error.

 Add an empty target to a Makefile.in.
 I doesn't seem needed on my Mac Pro, just my MacBook Pro?
+Different version of make?
+XCode?

 	> trinityrnaseq_r2012-06-08/trinity-plugins/jellyfish-1.1.5/Makefile.in